koraytugay/koraytugay.github.io/content/algorithms-to-live-by.md

 # 8  46  34  77  80  35
 # 9  49   3   1   5  53

-# Anything below here is simply me trying to figure out the first value greater than threshold.
+# Figure out the first value > threshold.
 # masked is a DataFrame where values lower than threshold are NaN
 masked = decision[decision > threshold] # type: pd.DataFrame
 print(masked)